 - The cast.
 I was doubtful if it was going to work and was one of the reasons why I did not watch this when it first came out.
-But I’m glad I did since the cast worked together really well.
-There are roles that you thought not possible but it was nice to see the collaboration.
+But I was glad I did since the cast worked together really well.
+There were roles that you thought not possible but it was nice to see the collaboration.

 - Kent Cheng and Sonija Kwok as Dik Yan Kit and Cho Yuet.
-It was very strange that they’re actually my favorite couple in here.
-Maybe because their relationship is on a more mature level than the rest of the couples in here.
-It is also possibly because of his age and her responsibilities for the family.
-However, they complement each other really well despite the age difference.
-Their story is touching and memorable.
+It was very strange that they were actually my favorite couple in here.
+Maybe because their relationship was on a more mature level than the rest of the couples in here.
+It was also possibly because of his age and her responsibilities for the family.
+However, they complemented each other really well despite the age difference.
+Their story was touching and memorable.
 At first, I thought it was the pity thing that he took her in and somehow married her later.
 But it was not that.
-There was actual indication that when his wife passed away, she matched-make them, saying that they shouldn’t hold back and lose the opportunity.
+There was an actual indication that when his wife passed away, she matched-made them, saying that they shouldn’t hold back and lose the opportunity.
 It showed they must have grown to admire each other for their personalities instead of just the whole ‘pity for her’ factor or ‘repaying his gratitude’ element.

 - The Dik’s family.
-I like how they get along with one another with support and care for the majority of the series.
-And it’s a bit unrealistic that everyone treats Cho Yuet so well but they probably want to portray the loyal family with the well-behaved children, plus an understanding mother in law who could sympathize with the daughter in law’s past and would not pick on Cho Yuet in unreasonable manners–although she admitted that she was hesitant of their marriage at first.
+I liked how they got along with one another with support and care for the majority of the series.
+And it was a bit unrealistic that everyone treated Cho Yuet so well but they probably wanted to portray the loyal family with the well-behaved children, plus an understanding mother-in-law who could sympathize with the daughter-in-law’s past and would not pick on Cho Yuet in unreasonable manners–although she admitted that she was hesitant of their marriage at first.

 - Sunny Chan and Bernice Liu as Sung Ting Yuk and Dik Ching Lyun.
-This is the second time I see their collaboration and it’s not bad at all.
-Like their scenes for the most part.
+This was the second time I saw their collaboration and it was not bad at all.
+Liked their scenes for the most part.

 - Wayne as the villain.
 Okay, I usually do not like seeing my favorite actors as villains, but Wayne is an exception since it’s a good reminder that he isn’t just portraying all these silly guy roles.
 He was so convincing as the evil guy.

-- The customes/ hairstyles.
-I know they probably tried their best with the colorful outfits and the sophisticated hairstyles and trying to make everything worked, but it looks so bulky with the hairstyles that it is a bit disturbing.
-It makes me feel sorry for those people wearing such thick hair pieces, especially the female cast in here.
+- The costumes/ hairstyles.
+I know they probably tried their best with the colorful outfits and the sophisticated hairstyles and trying to make everything worked, but it looked so bulky with the hairstyles that it was a bit disturbing.
+It made me feel sorry for those people wearing such thick hair pieces, especially the female cast in here.

 Anyway, it was a good series overall.
-It is not the best but because it wasn’t trying to be cheesy that made it more likable on different levels.
+It was not the best but because it wasn’t trying to be cheesy that made it more likable on different levels.

 *The funniest thing was I was watching it about the same time as The Threshold of a Persona so I was thinking ‘same cast’ and it added to the craziness of watching both of that and A Great Way to Care at the same time.